-Objectives Activities Person Responsible Date Due Expected Results 1.
-Develop and implement a 5-year comprehensive and differentiated training plan for all Lead Instructional Coaches, teachers who have cluster groups in their classes, teachers at the G.O.
-Center, IT- DARTs, gifted visual arts and performance teachers, administrators, and school counselors Develop a program review on delivery of services and collect data on differentiation in the regular classroom through observations, teacher focus groups, and student surveys Collect data on teacher training, cluster grouping, and student achievement Analyze and evaluate data collected and generate recommendations based on data collection for a 5-year professional development plan that supports a variety of pedagogical practices to support personalized learning via differentiation, student-centered instruction, independent study, seminars, and acceleration while promoting the development of interpersonal skills, responsible decision-making, and resilience Integrate the division's teacher-learning cycle into the differentiation of curriculum for students with attributes of giftedness to support continuous Coordinator for Gifted Services Spring 2017 A 5-year comprehensive plan will be developed Teachers, guidance counselors, administrators, and gifted resource teachers are knowledgeable of gifted characteristics and identification processes and are aware of the needs of underrepresented populations
+A 10 010 D D "11 D / D E (ID) Objectives Activities Person Responsible Date Due Expected Results 1 . = Develop and Develop a program review on delivery of Coordinator for Spring A 5-year implement a 5-year services and collect data on differentiation Gifted Services 2017 comprehensive plan comprehensive and in the regular classroom through will be developed differentiated training observations, teacher focus groups, and Teachers, guidance plan for all Lead student surveys counselors, Instructional Coaches, Collect data on teacher training, cluster administrators, and teachers who have grouping, and student achievement gifted resource cluster groups in their Analyze and evaluate data collected and teachers are classes, teachers at the generate recommendations based on data knowledgeable of G.O.
+Center, IT- collection for a 5-year professional gifted DARTs, gifted visual development plan that supports a variety characteristics and arts and performance of pedagogical practices to support identification teachers, personalized learning via differentiation, processes and are administrators, and student-centered instruction, independent aware of the needs school counselors study, seminars, and acceleration while of underrepresented promoting the development of populations interpersonal skills, responsible decision- making, and resilience Integrate the division's teacher-learning cycle into the differentiation of curriculum for students with attributes of giftedness to support continuous improvement in the

-Objectives Activities Person Responsible Date Due Expected Results 2.
-Provide professional development to all teachers within the division, emphasizing the characteristics and special needs of students in underrepresented groups improvement in the implementation of a balanced assessment system Facilitate opportunities for all gifted staff members-Lead Instructional Coaches, G.O.
-Center teachers, and central office staff-to work collaboratively, share successes, problem solve, and assess program effectiveness Develop an outline for comprehensive staff development that supports differentiation of curriculum and instruction for students with attributes of giftedness and ensures students continue to utilize their potential and become college or career ready Examine and share data from underrepresented groups in order to reflect upon and refine current practice Continue to offer professional development sessions for teachers to refine their ability to refer students, watch for unique characteristics, and examine the development and emergence of gifted behaviors in all subgroups of the general population Give students from underrepresented groups who received gifted services the opportunity to share their experiences Coordinator for Gifted Services Ongoing Teachers, guidance counselors, administrators, and Lead Instructional Coaches are knowledgeable of gifted characteristics and identification processes and are aware of the needs of underrepresented populations
+Objectives Activities Person Responsible Date Due Expected Results Provide professional implementation of a balanced assessment system Facilitate opportunities for all gifted staff members-Lead Instructional Coaches, G.O.
+Center teachers, and central office staff-to work collaboratively, share successes, problem solve, and assess program effectiveness Develop an outline for comprehensive staff Coordinator for Ongoing Teachers, guidance development to all teachers within the division, emphasizing the characteristics and special needs of students in underrepresented groups development that supports differentiation of curriculum and instruction for students with attributes of giftedness and ensures students continue to utilize their potential and become college or career ready Examine and share data from underrepresented groups in order to reflect upon and refine current practice Continue to offer professional development sessions for teachers to refine their ability to refer students, watch for unique characteristics, and examine the development and emergence of gifted behaviors in all subgroups of the general population Give students from underrepresented groups who received gifted services the opportunity to share their experiences with gifted instructional staff through surveys, panels, or interviews Continue to conduct staff development on the unique characteristics of underrepresented Gifted Services Oligonig counselors, administrators, and Lead Instructional Coaches are knowledgeable of gifted characteristics and identification processes and are aware of the needs of underrepresented populations